QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 ==============

-Up to now, we have described how to solve the **direct problem** that maps model parameters into an (equilibrium) stochastic process of prices and quantities
+Up to now, we have described how to solve the **direct problem** that maps model parameters into an (equilibrium) stochastic process of prices and quantities.

-Recall the **inverse problem** of inferring model parameters from a single realization of a time series of some of the prices and quantities
+Recall the **inverse problem** of inferring model parameters from a single realization of a time series of some of the prices and quantities.

-Another name for the inverse problem is **econometrics**
+Another name for the inverse problem is **econometrics**.

-An advantage of the :cite:`HS2013` structure is that it comes with a self-contained theory of econometrics
+An advantage of the :cite:`HS2013` structure is that it comes with a self-contained theory of econometrics.

-It is really just a tale of two state-space representations
+It is really just a tale of two state-space representations.

 Here they are: